LZH247246872/hybris-demo-gui/README.md

 Hybris Demo GUI allows you to:

  - add files to Hybris (and it shows to which clouds are uploaded)
+ - remove files from Hybris
- - remove files from Hybris and from single clouds
+ - remove files from single clouds to simulate faults
  - list Hybris and clouds containers
  - retrieve files from Hybris